aseriy/writings/crdb-views.md

 Time: 9.920s total (execution 9.919s / network 0.001s)
 ```

-To ensure that schema change don't negatively affect the applications using our database, we can decouple the two using a view.
+Instead of modifying queries across multiple applications, we can decouple the application code from the database tables by using a view as an intermediary layer.

 ```sql
 > CREATE VIEW datapoints_view AS